-- 1. Standing Committees: The ND CoC has five standing committees to support the ND CoC in achieving its goals and responsibilities with at least one CoC Board member serving as liaison to each committee.
-These include: - a.
+- 1. Standing Committees: The ND CoC has six standing committees to support it in achieving its goals and responsibilities, with at least one CoC Board member serving as liaison to each committee. - a.
 System Performance.
 A standing committee under the oversight of the CoC Board.
-The committee is responsible for: - Taking the lead in establishing performance measures for ESG and ND CoC Programs; - Reviewing outcomes for ESG and ND CoC Programs; - Regularly monitoring system-wide performance targets and leading discussion on updating/adjusting measures; and - Providing input to data committee on desired data input. - b.
+The committee is responsible for: - Taking the lead in establishing performance measures for ESG and ND CoC Programs. - Reviewing outcomes for ESG and ND CoC Programs. - Monitoring system-wide performance targets and leading discussions on updating/adjusting measures. - Providing feedback to the data committee on desired data input. - Conducting, at a minimum, quarterly meetings. - b.
 Data.
 A standing committee under the oversight of the CoC Board.
-The committee is responsible for: - Conducting an annual count of both sheltered and unsheltered homeless persons; - Monitoring the HMIS in coordination with the CA and HMIS LA; - Reviewing and making recommendations for improved data quality and completeness; - Annually review program's HMIS privacy, security, and data quality; - Assure HMIS is administered in compliance with HUD; and - Collect and provide data needed for regional and statewide planning.
+The committee is responsible for: - Conducting an annual count of both sheltered and unsheltered homeless persons. - Monitoring the HMIS in coordination with the CA and HMIS LA. - Reviewing and making recommendations for improved data quality and completeness. - Reviewing the program's HMIS privacy, security, and data quality annually. - Ensuring HMIS is administered in compliance with HUD. - Collecting and providing data needed for regional and statewide planning. - Conducting, at a minimum, quarterly meetings.